arnesanches/arnesanches/README.md

 A Python script utilizing PyAutoGUI to automate the product registration process on a website.
 This tool significantly reduces manual work and enhances efficiency in managing online inventories.

 ### 2. [**Scikit-learn AI**](https://github.com/arnesanches/scikit-learn-ai)
-A machine learning project that uses Scikit-Learn to predict credit scores based on customer data.
+A machine learning project that uses Scikit-learn to predict credit scores based on customer data.
 The project also applies predictions to new customer data using trained models.

 ### 3. [**Power BI Dashboard**](https://github.com/arnesanches/powerbi_dashboard)
-This project consists of an attractive and interactive financial dashboard created in Power BI, with detailed calculations based on financial data extracted from an Excel file.
-The consistency of the calculations is confirmed through a Python code.
+This project consists of an attractive and highly interactive financial dashboard created in Power BI, featuring detailed calculations based on financial data extracted from an Excel file.
+The accuracy of these calculations is validated using Python code.

 ### 4. [**Selenium Analysis Mailer**](https://github.com/arnesanches/selenium-analysis-mailer)
 Using Selenium, Pandas, and PyAutoGUI, this script analyzes data from an Excel file, generates sales insights, and automates the process of sending this information via email.
 Additionally, the script logs out and closes the browser at the end of the process.